Barath2803/ReactNativeBasicTutorial/README.md

 ### Pressable:

 New React Native Component, it is basically a wrapper and for provide pressable interaction among the trial components.
-It is for only iso App, Not support by Android Apps.
+It is for only iOS App, Not support by Android Apps.

-Sorry Guys, As I am using Android stimulator I can't able to provide a output for you.
-If you have a iso stimulator copy my code try it on your system.
+Since I am using Android stimulator, I cannot provide an output for you.
+Try my code on your system if you have an ISO stimulator.

 Refer: [Pressable.js](Pressable.js)